What is vitamin C?

-Learn all about vitamin C, an antioxidant essential for cell growth and supporting the immune system.
-Discover which foods are good sources and our top recipe recommendations.
+Essential for growth and supporting the immune system – learn more about this essential vitamin.
+Discover which foods are good sources and our top recipe recommendations

-Vitamin C, or ascorbic acid, is a water soluble vitamin.
+Vitamin C, or ascorbic acid, is a water-soluble vitamin.
 The human body is unable to synthesise the vitamin or store it in large amounts.
 As a result, when daily recommendations are met, any excess is excreted in the urine.
-It is absorbed well from the food we eat – this occurs in the small bowel.
+Vitamin C is absorbed well from the food we eat – this absorption occurs in the small bowel.

 Why do we need vitamin C?